AdamsPL/state-machine/part3/article.md

 # Compile time tests

 **`constexpr`** modifier on functions allows those functions to be used in static assertions.
 What we can achieve with it is that we can create simple compile-time tests that could be included in the header.
 When we make a mistake or a typo the compiler would see a failed **`static_assert`** and stop the compilation with an error.
 In other words, the code compiles only when all the tests pass, which is pretty neat.
-On the other hand we don't want to include test-only code in the resulting binary, so we need add some special measures to circumvent it.
+On the other hand, we don't want to include test-only code in the resulting binary, so we need to add some special measures to circumvent it.
-First of all it would be a good idea to wrap the code in an anonymous namespace.
+First of all, it would be a good idea to wrap the code in an anonymous namespace.
 This causes all the functions in that namespace to have an internal linkage so most compilers would be able to remove those functions if they're not called in the same file.
-Unfortunately this also leads to a warning.
+Unfortunately, this also leads to a warning.
 There's an easy fix for that.
 We could mark those functions with a **`maybe_unused`** attribute.

 ```cpp
 namespace tests